CyVerse-learning-materials/learning-materials-home/docs/ds/intro.md

 **Downloads, access, and services**

-*In order to complete this tutorial you will need access to the following services/software*
+*In order to complete these tasks, you will need access to the following services/software*